 Don’t Read Your Presentation

 Reading your presentation to your audience offers nothing they couldn’t learn for themselves.
 If you are reading your slides to your audience, then you (1) have too much information on them, (2) are probably going to bore them, and/or (3) demonstrate you lack the confidence or knowledge to deliver your own pitch.

 Visual Aid and Mental Cue

 Slides should serve as a Visual Aid for your audience, and as a Mental Cue for you.
 Use the information on your slides to jog your memory about what you want to say.
 Slides should support your arguments with three to five short, bulleted snippets, 1 to 2 graphics, or a single video.

 Arrange your presentations like you would an outline: Slide Titles are the I, II, and III of your outline: the top-level headings.
 Body text should be bulleted or numbered and is hierarchically lower information by only one–maybe two–levels.
 Grammatically complete sentences or full paragraphs should be spoken information.

 Less is More

-A graphic strategist doesn’t make the information look “pretty,” a graphic strategist makes the information professional.
+A strategic designer doesn’t make the information look “pretty,” a strategic designer makes the information look professional.
 A well-organized presentation makes for a much stronger impact than throwing at your audience all the information you have.

 Keep your information tidy so you’re not regurgitating your visual cues.
 When you can, contact someone experienced in designing information.
 This is what a graphic strategist does.
 Panning for gold with a strategic designer helps you sift through the silt to get to the gold.